kloggy/Home-Assistant/packages/garden_v2/README.md

 Almost everything can be set from the UI including the friendly names of cycles and zones.
 Tap/click on most fields to change them in a pop-up but remember that if you have several browser tabs open the pop-ups may appear on a different tab!

 __Note -__ Extensive use is made of `!include` to avoid code repetion.
-The files here are in the folder structure needed but you can easily change the code to suit your own structure.
+The files here are in the folder structure you need to replicate but you can easily change the code if it suits you to have your own structure.

 <h2>Prerequisites</h2>